 _____________________________________________

-I don't know anything about Bear and Kitty's infancy and childhood (although I can make many educated guesses), but I do know they have very little impulse control and do not always understand the consequences of their actions.
+{I don't know much about Bear and Kitty's infancy and childhood (although I can make many educated guesses), but I do know they have very little impulse control and grasp of cause and effect, and do not always understand the consequences of their actions.}

 We all know that young infants have no ability to understand object permanence.
 For example, if you hide a rattle under a blanket they don't look for it, it's gone.
 For them, out of sight out of mind is really true.
 At about 8-9 months though they "get it."
 They start to look under the blanket.
 We often help them develop this ability by playing peekaboo with them.
 "Wheeere's Mommy?
 Here I am!"